Human and Organisational Factors Committee activities

 Guidance document and research report on fatigue:

-Improving alertness through effective fatigue management and Viability of using sleep contracts as a control measure in fatigue management.
+Managing fatigue using a fatigue risk management plan (FRMP) and Viability of using sleep contracts as a control measure in fatigue management.

 Human factors awareness: web-based training course